benjiebob/SMALify/README.md

 # Creatures Great and SMAL

 Animal fitting code for the paper [Creatures Great and SMAL: Recovering the shape and motion of animals from video](https://arxiv.org/abs/1811.05804).
-If you use this dataset, please consider citing this work:
+If you make use of this code, please consider citing:

 ```
 @inproceedings{biggs2018creatures,